Our Erasmus+ multilateral project, STEM For All Seasons, involves five European schools

 The increased interest and motivation in the STEM subjects will encourage our students to become future STEM graduates.

-A Weather Box with weather instruments will be compiled, thus enabling teachers to teach the STEM subjects in a more practical and environmentally friendly way.
+Each School has compiled a Weather Box with weather instruments thereby enabling teachers to teach the STEM subjects in a more practical and environmentally friendly way.